DanStaf/homework_DRF/readme.md

 2) Sign out in Docker Desktop
 3) correct chapter Docker Engine in Settings
 4) build image with command for Win: `docker-compose build`
-5) start containers with command for Win: `docker-compose up` ??? `docker-compose up -d --build`
+5) start containers with command for Win: `docker-compose up` or `docker-compose up -d --build`